 We continue to maintain viable 30 year business plans for our two registered provider partners (OVH and PCHA) and a quality order book for our Sovini Commercial partners which, is committed for several years.
 As such, our cash flows remain strong and viable.
 As a consequence of this we continue to forecast strong operating surplus's and hold sufficient financial headroom to enable us to mitigate and manage the outcome of the various stress test and perfect storm scenarios that we have completed on our current Business Plans.
-We have also increased our Sovini Commercial EBITDA forecasts from £3.7m to £6m at March 2023 to reflect recovery to pre pandemic levels.
-Following which, we have prudently forecast that our longer term EBITDA to remain relatively static at circa £9m to £10m until 2026/27 and in a position to be able to commence gift aid allocations to OVH and PCHA in line with our agreed policy.
+We have also adjusted our Sovini Commercial EBITDA forecast to £2.6m in 2024/25.
+Following which, we have prudently forecast that our longer term EBITDA will increase to circa £6.3m by 2028/29, and be in a position to be able to commence gift aid allocations to OVH and PCHA in line with our agreed policy.
 As always, we will continue to strive to outperform these targets.
-Though the company currently reports a net current liability position of £2.5m (Restated 2022: £1.9m) this includes £3.3m (Restated 2022: £2.4m) of unexercised deferred bonus scheme payments within current creditors.
-Excluding these reflects a £0.8m (Restated 2022: £0.5m) net current asset position.
+The company currently reports a net current asset position of £0.02m, which reflects its low risk nature as a holding company for the Sovini group.